datagrok-ai/public/help/develop/how-to/build-an-app.md

 Imagine you are composing an application.
-You likely start with the root / main view, add logical blocks to it either through simple [div-s](https://github.com/datagrok-ai/public/blob/master/packages/ApiSamples/scripts/ui/sidebar.js), or through [`splitH`/`splitV`](https://github.com/datagrok-ai/public/blob/master/packages/ApiSamples/scripts/ui/layouts/splitters.js), populate these blocks with visualizations and controls, maybe add a sidebar, add event handlers and so forth.
+You likely start with the root / main view, add logical blocks to it either through simple [div-s](https://github.com/datagrok-ai/public/blob/master/packages/ApiSamples/scripts/ui/sidebar.js), or through [`splitH`/`splitV`](https://github.com/datagrok-ai/public/blob/master/packages/ApiSamples/scripts/ui/layouts/splitters.js), populate these blocks with visualizations and controls, maybe add a sidebar, add event handlers, and so forth.
 Our internal application [Usage Analysis](https://github.com/datagrok-ai/public/tree/master/packages/UsageAnalysis) demonstrates such an approach.